Heidi Julien

 Heidi Julien is a Canadian information science professor and scholar whose research focuses on human information behavior, information literacy, and theory used in information science.
 She is currently a professor at the University of Buffalo.
-Heidi focuses on digital literacy, information literacy, information behavior, and research methodologies in library and information science.
+Julien focuses on digital literacy, information literacy, information behavior, and research methodologies in library and information science.

-She is the recipient of the 2025 Associate for Information Science and Technology (ASIS&T) Award of Merit the association’s highest honor, and she will be awarded it in the middle of November 2025.
+She is the recipient of the 2025 Award of Merit from the Association for Information Science and Technology--the association’s highest honor.

 Early life and education

 Very little public information is available about Julien's early life.
 She has earned a Bachelor of Education in 1984 and a Master of Library and Information Studies from the University of Alberta in 1994.
 She completed her PhD in Library and Information Science at the University of Western Ontario in 1997.
 Her dissertation was titled "How Does Information Help?
-The Search for Career-Related Information by Adolescents", her supervisor was Dr. Gillian Michell.
+The Search for Career-Related Information by Adolescents", her supervisor was Gillian Michell.